 Excise duty shall become due and payable in respect of:

-(c) any scheduled article manufactured or imported by any person free of duty and which is subsequently sold to any other person, by the purchaser at the time of the sale of the article by him;
+- any scheduled article manufactured or imported by any person free of duty and which is subsequently sold to any other person, by the purchaser at the time of the sale of the article by him,

-(e) any pay-to-view satellite television service provider when the service is supplied.
+- D. any pay-to-view television service provider using cable, terrestrial infrastructure, satellite or other technology when the service is supplied,